Poems

 driving through empty highways, wind rattles the windshield

-and it’s freedom that bursts through the cracks. the neon sign
+and its freedom that bursts through the cracks. the neon sign

 the guide, the sole star in the sky pinpoints to